kaikue/MagicOfTheStars/README.md

 - Zoom in to uncollected star when approaching (then zoom out after collected)

 ### Misc
-- Star twinkle sound doesn't work
 - Doors
-	- why are they there? were they always there? why do colored stars unlock them?
+	- walls of darkness created by bad guy, use star power to destroy them
+	- actually needed you to gather stars for them
+	- NPCs reaction to doors appearance/removal?
 - Gamepad/keyboard controls text
 - Freeze for a bit on hit then flicker after respawning
 - Checkpoint notifications
 - Scene transitions (to point in scene)
 	- Shrinking cutout star animation
+		- use shader for this- cutoff gradient texture that spins CW when shrinking&leaving, CCW when expanding&entering
 - Slopes
 	- slide down >= 45 degree slopes, can't move/jump/roll
 		- not if already rolling?
 - NPCs
 	- Dialogue boxes
 		- animated portrait, name, animated text (set transparency character-by-character)
-	- Press interact to talk, jump to advance speech
+	- Press interact to talk, interact/jump to advance speech
-	- Hold jump to speed up speech
+	- Hold interact/jump to speed up speech
-- Achievements?
-	- beat game on 200% speed
+	- bounce on their heads :)
 - Pacifist ending?
 	- no bosses?